LunavdL/TestGitHub/README.md

 Content of the file:
 - instructions on how to create a repository
 - useful commands
-- a nice picture of marine life
+- a nice picture of fish in Croatia